 The procedures for an annulment are similar to those in a divorce proceeding or legal separation.
 If the marriage occurred in Colorado, the petition for annulment can be initiated at any time within the deadline periods described above.
 If the marriage occurred outside of Colorado, at least one-party mush have been a resident of Colorado for 30 days before filing.

 Even in a case for annulment, the court still resolves issues pertaining to the division of marital property and debts, maintenance, and parenting rights, responsibilities, and child support.
 As a result, a contested annulment could take as long to process as a divorce.

 At any point during the process, high-tension situations can erupt into full-on litigation battles.
 Sound advice and effective representation from the top-rated lawyers at Burnham Law, however, can help you stay focused throughout the process.

 Our top-rated team is ready to apply our knowledge and experience to overcome the challenges of annulment so you can move on with your life.
-To get answers about your options and how we can further assist you, contact us today for a free consultation.
+To get answers about your options and how we can further assist you, contact us today for a consultation.